ibm-cloud-docs/vsrx/vsrx-default-config.md

 * Public and Private, or Private Only
 * The vSRX Version
    - All 15.1 based vSRX’s use the legacy architecture
-   - Some 18.4 based vSRX’s also use the legacy architectue
+   - Some 18.4 based vSRX’s also use the legacy architecture

 Both the legacy and current architecture is detailed in the following sections.

 ### vSRX High Availability interfaces (current architecture)
+{: #vsrx-ha-interfaces}

 |**Interface**|**10G Pub+Priv** |**10G Priv Only** |**1G Pub+Priv** |**1G Priv Only** |
 |-------------|----------------|-----------------|-----------------|----------------|